iivanic/DataChief/Absence Request Video script.md

 -   On the right, in properties, under "Forms Settings/Footer" enter "Example Absence Request Request Form.", then click "Apply Changes button".
 We see our Form has changed.
 -   In Workflow part of Properties under "Publish To" write three emails from Production departmen, comma delimited
     -     william@barriqueworks.com, linda@barriqueworks.com, david@barriqueworks.com
--   In Workflow part of Properties under "Workflow" write "robert@barriqueworks.com", as he needs to approve Request
+-   In Workflow part of Properties under "Workflow" write "john@barriqueworks.com,robert@barriqueworks.com", as they needs to approve Request in that order
 -   In Workflow part of Properties under "Final step" write "john@barriqueworks.com", as he needs this request for HR database
 -   In Workflow part of Properties under "Broadcast recievers" write "initiator, john@barriqueworks.com", as we want person who filled request to see progress of his/her request.
 We also want HR to know how many unfinished Absence request are outhere.
 -   In Workflow part of Properties under "Allow local copies" write "everyone", as we want to allow everyone to have local copy of what have they done with request.